sudhimathur/bayeswave_pipe_examples/user_data/README.md

-### To run Bayeswave on any data.dat file specified with the user, we need
+### To run Bayeswave on any data.dat file, we need

 1) Seperate Frame and Cache files for each detector with the correspoding detector data as a timeseries
 2) cache-files dictionary in the [datafind] section that points to the location of these Cache files